optimal-control/optimal-control.github.io/index.md

 Open-source software project for trajectory optimization, model-predictive control (MPC), dynamical optimization, optimal-control, parametric optimization.
 OpenOCL is a toolbox for Matlab and Octave.
 Download the latest version at [https://openocl.org/get-started/](https://openocl.org/get-started/).

+[Github repository](https://github.com/jkoendev/optimal-control-literature-software) with literature and list of software for optimal control and numerical optimization.

 ## About

 This project is being maintained by [jkoendev](https://github.com/jkoendev), info@optimal-control.org